liufqing/Yolov5-segmentation-ncnn/README.md

 Or download the window x64 [release](https://github.com/canh25xp/Yolov5-segmentation-ncnn/releases/tag/v1.0)

 # How to run
-1. Put NCNN model (.bin and .param) to the "../models" folder.
+1. Put NCNN model (.bin and .param) to the "models" folder.
-2. Put inference image to "../input" folder and data file ( *.txt ) to "../data" folder ( See the tree below )
+2. Put inference image to "input" folder
+3. Put class names text file ( *.txt ) to "data" folder ( See the tree below )
 ```
 +---data
 |       coco128.txt